Maliboba/ecommerce_api/README.md

 ### Prerequisites

-Make sure you have Python 3.8+ installed on your system.
+Make sure you have the latest python version installed on your system.

 ### Installation